 In August, they began the task of moving all the buildings to a new site, located approximately a half mile southwest of the dam.
 The houses were built on lots which formed the shape of a horseshoe, with each lot one acre in size.
 The bottom or U of the horseshoe faced east.
-The west was left open as that is where the municipal road came in.
+The west was left open as that is where the municipal road would come in.
 The middle of the horseshoe contained a large playground and near the west end, a community hall was constructed.
 In 1954, the Laidley Springs School and teacherage were moved to the farm.
 It was located just to the west of our last house, which was the first one on the south side of the horse shoe.
 Our first home was located on the east end of the horseshoe, very close to the ice house.

 I can remember the wood cook stove and ice box fridge.
 It was almost a daily routine to get a block of ice from the ice house and then split it so it fit in the fridge.
 The ice was insulated with coarse saw dust so it didn't melt in the ice house.
 Once the ice was split, you had to wash off the saw dust before putting it in the top compartment of the ice box.
 I don't remember how long a block lasted, but probably not more that two or three days.
 There was also a large slough immediately east of the farm.
 I believe this was drained in later years to be used as farm land.
 I can recall that a drainage ditch was constructed going south from the farm.
 I do remember that they used dynamite for blasting the ditch and then a dragline to remove the material.